ssilverman/QNEthernet/README.md

 a web page to a client or after a chunk of data is ready for the server to process.

+There is a configuration option, `QNETHERNET_FLUSH_AFTER_WRITE`, that causes an automatic flush after data is written.
+However, this may reduce TCP efficiency.
+This option is for use with hard-to-modify code or libraries that assume data will get sent immediately.
+The preferred approach is to call flush() in the code or library.

 ## A note on the examples

 The examples aren't meant to be simple.
 They're meant to be functional.
 There